griphiam/markphilpot_com/content/2005/51_stabs_in_the_dark.md

 Title: Stabs in the Dark
 Date: 2005-07-14 20:49:12
 Tags: imported
-Category:
+Category: development
 Slug: stabs_in_the_dark

 There is nothing quite like flailing away with CSS.
-Its not quite the most frusterating thing in the world, but it would give most annoyances a run for their money.
+Its not quite the most frustrating thing in the world, but it would give most annoyances a run for their money.

 OK...
 Its pretty close for now, though its going to need a lot more tweaks, and that will probably take 10 times as long to accomplish.
 Though I'm actually impressed how just flailing turned out.